-In case of a dispute concerning the legibility of numbers, the decision of the Technical Director will be final.
+In case of a dispute concerning the legibility of numbers, the decision of the FIM Superbike Technical Director will be final.

-2.7.6 Fuel
+2.6.6 Fuel

-All engines must function on normal unleaded fuel with a maximum lead content of 0.005~g/l (unleaded) and a maximum MON of 90 (see Art.
-2.10.1 for full specification)
+All engines must function on normal unleaded fuel with a maximum lead content of 0.005 g/l (unleaded) and a maximum MON of 90 (see Art.
+2.7 for full specifications).

-The rider may use a maximum of four (4) front and four (4) rear DRY weather tyres for each event.
+The rider may use a maximum of four (4) front and four (4) rear dry-weather tyres for each event.

-Only if the race is declared wet by the Race Director, one extra front and rear intermediate tyre may be distributed by the official tyre supplier, at his discretion, and may be used at the rider's discretion.
+On the race day, depending on the weather conditions, one extra front and one extra rear intermediate tyre may be distributed by the official tyre supplier.
+These tyres may be used at the rider's discretion only during the race and provided that the race has been declared wet by the Race Director.